advancedgraphql/advancedgraphql/graphql-gateway/batching-dataloader.md

 }
 ```

-Now assume a GraphQL server receives the following query:
+Consider the situation where a GraphQL server now receives the following query:

 ```graphql
 query {